healthyregions/oeps/metadata/Access_Pharmacies.md

 ##### Minimum Distance
 Next, the nearest resource analysis was conducted using minimum Euclidean distance as a proxy variable for access.
 This analysis included calculating centroids for all U.S. census tracts and ZCTAs, identifying the nearest pharmact to each tract/ZCTA centroid, then measuring the distance in miles.

+The zip code calculation was updated in 2025 to an average of overlapping tract-level metrics, rather than distance from the center of a zip code area.
+Because zip code areas are large, when compared to census tracts, distance from the geometric center was deemed less meaningful.
+A detailed notebook comparing the differences will be shared in 2026.

 ##### Travel Time and Count Within Threshold

 We calculated travel-network access metrics for the driving travel time to the nearest Pharmavy location and count of Pharmacies within a 30 minute driving threshold.
 We calculated travel-network access metrics for every census tract centroid to the census tract centroid of nearest provider type.
 For zip code tabulation areas, overlapping tract-level measures were averaged, weighted by proportion of the overlapping tract, using the corresponding HUD tract-to-zip code crosswalks.